Digital Post on borger.dk

 Read more about the Digital Post app

-Read more about national eID
+Read more about the Danish national eID, MitID

-It is also possible to read Digital Post from public authorities through private platforms, including e-Boks and mit.dk.
 Digital Post will always be synchronised across all platforms.
 This means that if a resident reads, replies, deletes, or moves Digital Post sent from a national authority, a municipality, or a region on one of the platforms, it will be reflected on the other platforms – public as well as private.
 All platforms draw on the same data in the underlying solution.

-Read more about the Digital Post solution
+Read more about Digital Post